cialowicz/GuessTheFormat/README.md

 ## Project Structure

 This is a [Scala Play Framework](https://www.playframework.com/documentation/2.2.x/Home) application.
+See the [build.sbt](build.sbt) file for library dependencies.

 There are two main actions: